sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 ## Summary

 Add support for a drop-in configuration directory for the Kubelet.
-This directory can be specified via a "--config-dir" flag, and configuration files will be processed in alphanumeric order.
+This directory can be specified via a `--config-dir` flag, and configuration files will be processed in alphanumeric order.
 The flag will be empty by default and if not specified, drop-in support will not be enabled.
-Establishment of conventions for configuration processing will be done, and further work can be done to add this support for other components.
+During the alpha phase, we introduced an environment variable called `KUBELET_CONFIG_DROPIN_DIR_ALPHA` to control the drop-in configuration directory for testing purposes.
+In the beta phase, we plan to enhance the feature with E2E testing and streamline the configuration process.
+As part of this optimization, we will remove the `KUBELET_CONFIG_DROPIN_DIR_ALPHA` environment variable, simplifying configuration management.
+The feature will remain off by default during the beta phase, and we will consider enabling it by default in future releases.

 ## Motivation